Volume Two — Article 5 Volume 2 | Archive | Home

 Or we can express it this way:

 1. Christ’s work for us.
+(His sinless life and atoning death on the cross)

 In the matter of justification, we must never confuse these two aspects of redemption.

-Number 2 — Justified by Faith Alone.
+Number 2 — Justified by Faith (the "Instrumental" Means of Justification)

 Number 3 — Justified by Imputed Righteousness.